 During the three-day test and evaluation, technology developers from Lincoln Laboratory documented the prototype’s ability to detect various simulated threat items at different distances on the rail platform while people were moving within the radar field of view.

-“The goal is to make millimeter wave technology as seamless as possible,” said Don Roberts, S&T Program Manager in the Explosive Division of Homeland Security Advanced Research Projects Agency.
+“The goal is to make millimeter wave technology as seamless as possible,” said Don Roberts, S&T Program Manager.

 The flat panel design of the millimeter wave imager can be configured into various sizes to facilitate integration not just in walls and ceilings, but also in columns, and even into fare gates and entryways.
 Being concealed behind signs and advertisements will allow them to be hidden in plain sight.